-- It doesn’t have to be abroad – looking on pinterest I think there is a misconception that a babymoon needs to take place in a caribean country.
+- It doesn’t have to be abroad.
+Looking on pinterest I think there is a misconception that a babymoon needs to take place in a Caribbean country.
 It doesnt need to be abroad and it doesn’t need to be expensive.
-If you can’t get away then maybe day at a spa together is an alternative, somewhere you can relax and reconnect.
+If you can’t get away then maybe day at a spa together is an alternative.
+Somewhere you can relax and reconnect.

 Are you planning or have you been on a babymoon?
 If so have you any additional tips?
 I would love to hear about them in the comments below.

 If you’ve liked this post please follow me on my social media channels: